NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

   * Changed Search button hover background color to #4B3F78
   * Changed top border of the widget to #62539D

+## [WCMSFEQ-1163] Blog section menu drop-down positioning bug in Safari
+### (NO CONTENT CHANGES)

+The absolutely positioned section nav was behaving differently in Safari.
+This change adds a position relative rule to the main-content container and realigns the section nav relatie to that, for a more standardized approach.

 # Notes